SocietyForArtisticResearch/rc-pandoc-help/10-admin-2-reference.md

 * __listing in 'portals' section.__
 	This will make the portal shown on the front page.
-* __linking to external portal page instead of rc profile page.__
+* __linking to external portal page instead of rc profile page.__ <a id="external-portal-page">
-	If selected, the portal link on the frontpage, will directly link to the website of the portal, instead of the internal RC page.
+	If selected, the portal link on the RC frontpage, will directly link to the website of the portal (the one provided in the URL* field), instead of the internal RC page.
 * __listing in 'member of' dialog.__
     Weither users can request membership of a portal themselves.
 If a user request membership, the portal admin will still receive a confirmation request.
 * __creation of application programs.__